kewalkishang/Unity-UML-Generator/README.md

 # Unity-UML-Generator
 Tool to generate UML diagram for Unity/C# projects.
+Uses Reflection API to inspect the classes, fields, methods, and constructors at runtime.
 Currently only supports class diagrams.

 ## Class Diagram -